iXendeRouS/SoloCoopMod/README.md

 Play with more T5s, heroes, and starting cash like in Coop mode!
 Great for challenges and testing!

 Features:
- - Choose how many coop members you want
+ - Choose up to 4 heroes to play with
- - Choose their heroes
+ - The mod will let you use as many of the same T5 as you have heroes
  - Choose if you want coop starting cash
  - Choose if coop members have the Double Master Cross Monkey Knowledge